 These little golden morsels are quick and easy to make and light and fluffy to eat.
 Serve them with a generous amount of lemon wedges and salt flakes, and keep them in mind for go-to vegetarian antipasti option.

 Eggplant and feta are yin-yang match of sweet and juicy and tangy and salty.
-These simple little rollups celebrate this union in a party-pleasing finger food.
+These simple little rollups celebrate this union perfectly in a party-pleasing finger food.
 Top them with some bright rocket and glittering crimson pomegranate to give them that festive feel.

 A crisp golden shell and soft cheesy centre are the keys to the mix of textures that equal Jalapeno popper glory.
-In this recipe, this formula is delivered with a twist with the addition of coriander into the cheese mix, and a blitzed Ritz cracker coating.
-An ice-cold cerveza makes a perfect pairing for this Mexican-inspired snack.
+In this recipe, this formula is delivered with a twist with the addition of coriander into the cheese mix and a blitzed Ritz cracker coating.
+An ice-cold Cerveza makes a perfect pairing for this Mexican-inspired snack.

 Salt fiends rejoice: this briny concoction from the south of France consists of a pastry base a little thicker than a classic Neapolitan pizza topped with jammy caramelised onions and a generous layer of anchovies and olives.

-This simple puree can be used as dip, spread, and bruschetta topping.
+This simple puree can be used as a dip, spread, and bruschetta topping.
 It's a well-balanced combination of sweet and nutty broad beans, a creamy, peppery edge from the olive oil, and a lemony lift.
 Shanklish has a pungent and salty flavour similar to feta, which can be used as a substitute.

 If you thought grilled chorizo couldn’t get any better, try braising it in cider.
-Deeply savory, a little sweet and salty, this dish is best served with crusty bread to mop up the succulent juices.
+Deeply savoury, a little sweet and salty, this dish is best served with crusty bread to mop up the succulent juices.